SabbyGallery/SabbyGallery.github.io/src/events/caretaker.md

 ---
-title: Caretaker Sundays
+title: Caretaker Fridays
-poster: "Caretaker-Callout-Sunday.jpg"
+poster: "Caretaker-Callout.jpg"
 blurb: "Help make this space stay amazing."
 ---

-Repairs, cleaning, D.I.Y., there are plenty of things to do at Sabby on Sundays.
+Repairs, cleaning, D.I.Y., there are plenty of things to do at Sabby on Fridays.

 Come by and help out if you want to!